Easy classroom routines and procedures to engage students

-Solid routines are at the heart of every successful classroom.
+Solid classroom routines and procedures are at the heart of every successful classroom.
 Transitions are quick, materials are organized, and all students know where to be and what to do.
 Still, one of the biggest obstacles each school year is getting those routines going with students.
 It doesn’t have to be that way!
 Keep reading to explore solutions.

 Place a Matching Pairs activity at the very beginning of your lesson to establish a classroom routine.
 It’ll be the first thing your students see when they join the lesson, giving them something to work on immediately.
 Nearpod has hundreds of free Matching Pairs lessons perfect for any classroom!
 Search by subjects, standards, and grade level to find an activity fit for your classroom.

 Use a Matching Pairs bell ringer to review prior knowledge, preview new content, or just as a fun reward for transitioning quickly.
 You can customize the cards to match text with text, text with pictures, or pictures with pictures.

-I also love using the timer feature for this routine.
+Up the competition by adding a timer for an activity mid-lesson.
 Students can race against themselves to beat their best time, but they also love to challenge each other!
 A little friendly competition does wonders at motivating them to practice and keeps them focused for the rest of the lesson.
 It’s a great way to help students review content mid-lesson, mid-unit, or even on their own before a big test.

 Exit Tickets and formative assessments provide valuable info on student learning, but too often, my sticky note supply runs low; and printing/cutting out paper slips can be a pain.
 With a digital formative assessment tool, little prep is required from you to check in students before they’re out the door.

-Time to Climb is the perfect solution to reinvigorating this routine and takes just a few minutes.
+Time to Climb is the perfect solution to reinvigorating this routine and takes just a few minutes to set up.
 To play the game, each student chooses a character to be their climber.
-They then race against the clock to answer each of the questions as it pops up on screen.
+They then race against the clock to answer each of the questions as it pops up on the screen.
 The faster they pick a correct answer, the more points they get and the higher they climb.
 You can also pick different themes with cool settings, music, and characters.

 The gamified environment is so engaging that your students won’t even realize they’re being assessed!
 Here’s a time-saving tip: You can convert your existing Nearpod Quizzes to Time to Climb activities!
 No need to recreate anything you already made.
 Nearpod also has premade Time to Climb assessments for different subjects and grade levels for you to choose from.

-With a collection of so many engaging, pertinent and innovative routines to run in your class, there’s no way both you and your students won’t love them!
+With a collection of so many engaging, pertinent and innovative classroom routines to run, there’s no way both you and your students won’t love them!
 We’re so excited to see you put these routines into action.Engaging routines are at the 💙 of every successful classroom. 🏆 Check out these easy & creative classroom routines to engage your students!Click To Tweet